11 months after quitting my job and working fulltime on my business, I finally paid for a coworking space.

 With weekly events, it’s been a great place to find inspiration.
 Imagine having talks, art pop-up exhibitions, all in the same place.

 Most importantly, I love the cost.
-The pricing structure is very flexible, allowing you to pay monthly or yearly.
+The pricing structure is very flexible, allowing you to pay monthly or daily.

 Many of these spaces will give you a free 3-day pass to try these spaces for free.